aimms/how-to/Articles/571/571-ci-cd-guide.rst

 In order to publish an application to the AIMMS PRO Cloud server, you must first generate an aimmspack file from your project.
 More information can be found at `publishing applications documentation <https://documentation.aimms.com/pro/appl-man.html#publishing-applications>`_ .

-Observation: Using ``--export-to`` is the equivlaent to executing the “Export End User Project” using the last saved configuration of this project.
+Observation: Using ``--export-to`` is the equivalent to executing the “Export End User Project” using the last saved configuration of this project.

 .. note::